SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

     ### Dr. Oliver Kläusler, CEO,

-    has studied wood science and technology at the University of Hamburg (Germany) and wrote his thesis at ETH Zurich.
+    has studied wood science and technology at the University of Hamburg and wrote his thesis at ETH Zurich.
     Subsequently, he worked as an R\&D engineer and project manager in the wood industry in Switzerland, the Czech Republic and the United States.
 He is the main inventor and developer of the production technologies for two Beaufort products for Audi cars.
 Oliver Kläusler then received his